-The Texas Legislature created the TGPC in response to environmental protection regulations that became federal law in the 1970s and 1980s.
+The Texas Legislature created TGPC in response to environmental protection regulations that became federal law in the 1970s and 1980s.
 The legislature spread state responsibilities to implement the federal programs among many state agencies.
-In 1989, the legislature tasked the TGPC with coordinating the state's groundwater protection activities.
-At its inception, the TGPC was composed of the chief executives of the Texas Water Commission (TCEQ predecessor), TWDB, RRC, TSSWCB, Texas Department of Health (now DSHS), Deputy Commissioner of the TDA, and a representative of the Texas Groundwater Conservation Districts Association (now TAGD).
+In 1989, the legislature tasked TGPC with coordinating the state's groundwater protection activities.
+At its inception, TGPC was composed of the chief executives of the Texas Water Commission (TCEQ's predecessor), TWDB, RRC, TSSWCB, Texas Department of Health (now DSHS), deputy commissioner of the TDA, and a representative of the Texas Groundwater Conservation Districts Association (now TAGD).
 The state agencies are subject to the legislative sunset review process and have undergone multiple reviews since 1989.

-In 1993, the Texas Legislature consolidated most of the state's environmental protection activities and programs into the Texas Natural Resource Conservation Commission (TCEQ immediate predecessor).
+In 1993, the Texas Legislature consolidated most of the state's environmental protection activities and programs into the Texas Natural Resource Conservation Commission (TCEQ's immediate predecessor).
 During the same year, the legislature added research organization members from the BEG and AgriLife Research to TGPC.

-The legislature added the TDLR, which includes the Water Well Drillers and Pump Installers Program, to TGPC in 1999.
+The legislature added TDLR, which includes the Water Well Drillers and Pump Installers Program, to TGPC in 1999.

-The TGPC has determined that once again, additions to committee membership may be warranted.
-Legislative findings in Section 26.401(b) include: "the legislature determines that, consistent with the protection of the public health and welfare, the propagation and protection of terrestrial and aquatic life, ... it is the goal of groundwater policy in this state that the existing quality of groundwater not be degraded."
+TGPC has determined that once again, additions to committee membership may be warranted.
+Legislative findings in TWC, Section 26.401(b), include: "the legislature determines that, consistent with the protection of the public health and welfare, the propagation and protection of terrestrial and aquatic life, [...] it is the goal of groundwater policy in this state that the existing quality of groundwater not be degraded."

-Because of the Texas Parks and Wildlife Department's responsibilities and expertise for the propagation and protection of terrestrial and aquatic life, the TGPC recommends that the legislature consider expanding committee membership to include this agency.
+The Texas Parks and Wildlife Department has responsibilities and expertise for the propagation and protection of terrestrial and aquatic life and may evaluate waterbodies, including springs.
+Based on their activities and interest, TGPC recommends that the legislature consider expanding committee membership to include this agency.

-Section 26.405, Powers and Duties of TGPC
+Section 26.405, Powers and Duties of Committee

-Most of the powers and duties of the TGPC outlined in the Texas Water Code have not changed since enacted in 1989.
-In Section 26.405 (2), there is no timetable for the development and maintenance of the required groundwater protection strategy.
+Most of the powers and duties of TGPC outlined in the Texas Water code have not changed since enacted in 1989.
+TWC, Section 26.405(2), includes a provision for developing and updating a comprehensive groundwater protection strategy for the state but does not provide a timetable for its development and maintenance.

-In 2018, the TGPC updated the Texas Groundwater Protection Strategy (Strategy).
-This new updated Strategy is a dynamic document modeled around the topics being discussed in the TGPC Groundwater Issues Subcommittee.
+In 2018, TGPC updated the Texas Groundwater Protection Strategy.
+This updated Strategy is a dynamic document modeled around the topics being discussed in the TGPC GWI Subcommittee.
 This procedural document outlines how groundwater issues are identified and evaluated, as well as the processes by which information is exchanged and recommendations are made to protect the groundwater resources in the state.

-This same subsection of the statute includes a provision for the Strategy to contain guidelines "for the conservation of groundwater."
+Section 26.405(2) also includes a provision for the Strategy to contain guidelines "for the conservation of groundwater."
 This provision is outside of the findings in Section 26.401, and outside of the realm of groundwater quality protection.

 Recognizing the importance of conservation to meet future demand, the 80th Regular Session of the Texas Legislature (2007) via the passage of Senate Bill 3 and House Bill 4, created the Water Conservation Advisory Council (WCAC).
-The legislature created the WCAC to provide the Governor, Lieutenant Governor, Speaker of the House of Representatives, legislature, TWDB, TCEQ, political subdivisions, and the public with the resource of a select council with expertise in water conservation.
-The WCAC includes most of the TGPC member agencies.
+The legislature created the WCAC to provide the governor, lieutenant governor, speaker of the house of representatives, legislature, TWDB, TCEQ, political subdivisions, and the public with the resource of a select council with expertise in water conservation.
+The WCAC includes most TGPC member agencies.

-As the WCAC's focus extends well beyond groundwater conservation, the TGPC coordinates with the WCAC on matters related to groundwater conservation and endorses the following WCAC legislative recommendations.
+As the WCAC's focus extends well beyond groundwater conservation, TGPC coordinates with the WCAC on matters related to groundwater conservation and endorses the following WCAC legislative recommendations: